This chilled cucumber yogurt soup was the result of a happy coincidence.

 Dinner was fun and not bad if I do say so myself.
 As a good mother should, at the end of the visit, I offered Liam and “his Kevin” a care package.
 They are excellent and inventive cooks, with a fondness for vegetables.
 So, I figured that (along with leftover cake, of course) I would give them half my cucumbers.
 They seemed genuinely enthusiastic about the hand-me-down CSA cukes and told me about their favorite chilled cucumber soup recipe, from the blog called Not Quite Nigella.

 I loved the concept of “5 Minute Chilled White Bean, Cucumber, Mint & Yogurt Soup,” and had all the ingredients at hand.
-But after translating the recipe proportions from grams to ounces (400 grams /15 ounces of beans for 1-2 portions), I knew that my tastebuds required a few adjustments.
-After tweaks and editing, this version still retains “Not Quite Nigella” roots, but emphasizes the cucumbers over the beans and puts the fresh mint front-and-center.
+But after translating the recipe proportions from grams to ounces, I knew that my tastebuds also required a few adjustments.
+This version still retains “Not Quite Nigella” roots, but emphasizes the cucumbers over the beans and puts the fresh mint front-and-center.

-Speaking of not – I’m not going to pick a fight with a much better known blogger than me, but calling it a 5-minute soup seems a bit of an exaggeration.
-Maybe if you’re a super fast cook and start the timer once your ingredients are all set out – washed, peeled, chopped, zested and juiced – you can make this soup in 5 minutes.
-On the other hand, if you’re a normal mortal like me and count all your prep time, figure on 20 minutes.
+I’m not going to pick a fight with a much better known blogger, but calling it a 5-minute soup seems a slight exaggeration.
+Maybe if you’re super fast and start timing only after washing, peeling, choping, zesting and juicing your ingredients, you can make this soup in 5 minutes.
+However, if you’re a normal mortal and count all your prep time, figure on 20 minutes.
 Still, it’s a good investment of minimal time for a nice result.

-If you have a serious blender (of the VitaMix type), you may be able to process the soup to a fine consistency.
-However, if you use an immersion blender (as I did) or a food processor, you may want to put at least part of the soup through a strainer to make it smoother.
-I used dried beans only because I didn’t have canned – they taste the same and since they were to be pureed, the slightly mushier consistency of cooked-from-dried was fine.
+If you have a serious blender (a/k/a VitaMix type), you can process the soup to a fine consistency.
+However, using an immersion blender or a food processor, you may want to strain at least part of the soup.

-The soup was a delightful first course when I made it the first time.
-But afterwards, I found that it is also a wonderful light lunch with a piece of good, crusty bread.
+The soup is a delightful first course or wonderful light lunch with good, crusty bread.

 Prep Time | 20 minutes |